JaylyDev/jaylydev.github.io/posts/statistics.md

 - Added slash command `/jayly:mobstats` - Manages the updating of mobs related statistics on scoreboard objectives.
 This command can be run by game directors / operators.
 - Added slash command `/jayly:customstats` - Manages the updating of general statistics on scoreboard objectives.
 This command can be run by game directors / operators.
 - Added slash command `/jayly:liststats` - List available in-game statistics.
 This command can be run by game directors / operators.

-**Statistics Plus Add-On - v0.3.0**

-> **This is an upcoming Release for Minecraft v1.21.90, release date is unknown.**

-- Statistics Plus Add-On v0.3.0 requires Minecraft v1.21.90
-- Following custom commands can execute without cheats enabled: `/jayly:stats`, `/stats`.
-- Add-on now attempts to add custom slash commands without namespace, such as `/stats`, `/itemstats`, `/mobstats`, `/customstats`, `/liststats`.
-This is only possible if the custom command name is not used by another behavior pack, otherwise those command names will not be created and a content log warning will appear.

-## Changelog

 ### v1.2.2